Sri Lankan Seeni sambol(spicy onion sambol).

 If you are wondering what seeni sambol is, it’s a sweet and spicy onion sambol cooked with lots of onions.

-A sweet and spicy onion relish.
-Make a jar of this condiment to make your meals enjoyable and add flavor to anything from crackers to plain bread.
+Make a jar of seeni sambol(onion chutney/sambol)to make your meals enjoyable and add flavour to anything from crackers to plain bread.

-Like the Lunumiris recipe, I posted earlier in the month, this Caramelized Onions with a combination of sweet and spicy flavor is a condiment popular with Sri Lankans.
+Like the Lunumiris recipe, this caramelized onion chutney with its combination of sweet and spicy flavour is a condiment popular with Sri Lankans.

 Don’t tell me you are not drooling over the above picture because even after having Seeni sambol for three days, I still want to have more.

 The options of what you can top this onion relish is endless.

 - Almost anything will taste better from bread, burgers, tacos, crackers or what about a cheese dip?

 - You can slap it on a piece of toast for a breakfast on the go or have an egg on the side with this onion relish.

 - Leftover rice stir-fried with a spoon of seeni sambol(onion chutney)is so good, I make it a regular easy meal for the kids.